De-Stalinization: Motivation

+Reactions

+The speech is central to the period of liberalization known as the "Khrushchev Thaw" in the Soviet bloc and to the process of de-Stalinization.
+It was cited as a major cause of the Sino-Soviet split of 1961 to 1989 by China (under Chairman Mao Zedong) and by Albania (under First Secretary Enver Hoxha), who condemned Khrushchev as a revisionist.
+In response, they formed the anti-revisionist movement, criticizing the post-Stalin leadership of the Communist Party of the Soviet Union for allegedly deviating from the path of Lenin and Stalin.
+In North Korea, factions of the Workers' Party of Korea unsuccessfully attempted to remove Chairman Kim Il Sung in August 1956, having criticized Kim for not "correcting" his leadership methods, for developing a personality cult, for distorting the "Leninist principle of collective leadership and socialist legality" (i.e. using arbitrary arrest and executions of political opponents) and using other Khrushchev-era criticisms of Stalinism against Kim Il Sung's actions.
+They were later purged and executed.

 Changes

 Prisons

 The amnesty of 1953 and the subsequent rehabilitation processes began the release of most prisoners.
 Former political prisoners often faced ingrained hostility upon their return, which made it difficult to reintegrate into normal life.
 On 25 October 1956, a resolution of the CPSU declared that the existence of the Gulag labour system was "inexpedient".
 The Gulag institution was closed by the Ministry of Internal Affairs (MVD) order No 020 of 25 January 1960.

 For those who remained, Khrushchev attempted to make the Gulag labour system less harsh, by allowing prisoners to post letters home to their families, and by allowing family members to mail clothes to prisoners, which was not allowed under Stalin.

 Renaming of places and buildings

 Khrushchev renamed or reverted the names of many places bearing Stalin's name, including cities, territories, landmarks, and other facilities.
 The State Anthem of the Soviet Union was purged of references to Stalin, and so were the anthems of its republics.
 The Stalin-centric and World War II-era lines in the lyrics were effectively excised when an instrumental version replaced it.
 The Joseph Stalin Palace of Culture and Science in Warsaw, Poland was renamed in 1956.
 Stalin Peak, the highest point in the USSR, was renamed Communism Peak.
 After the collapse of the USSR, the mountain was renamed Ismoil Somoni Peak.
 In East Germany, Stalinstadt was renamed to Eisenhüttenstadt in 1961.
 In Moscow, the Moscow Metro station Stalinskaya on the Arbatsko-Pokrovskaya line was renamed to Semyonovskaya.